ogdenpm/tool-src/doc/Tools.md

     'string'  C string escapes \a \b \f \n \r \t \v \' \" \\ \xnn and \nnn are supported
      -        set to uninitialised. (error in APPEND mode) =        leave unchanged i.e. skip the bytes. (error in APPEND mode)
+     $START   patches two bytes with the start address of the program
 ```

 #### Meta token assignments